 GDPR puts limitations on what the businesses can do with the user data.
-Businesses should offer users self-service portal.
-Where they can save and change their preferences with regards to usage of their data, solicitations, promotions, and so on.
+Businesses should offer users a self-service portal.
+Where they can save and change their preferences with regards to the usage of their data, solicitations, promotions, and so on.

 A large number of businesses will not be GDPR compliant within the May 25 deadline.
 You should use it to your advantage.
 Showcase your ability to adapt to the regulation and offer users plenty of ways to take control of their data.
 They will naturally gravitate towards you, away from your competition.

 Perhaps, as advertising is going to take a hit, hitherto free services can be introduced with paywalls.
 Users might be happy to pay a small fee when they know that they are not being profiled.
-And also their data is not being put to unauthorised use.
+And also their data is not being put to unauthorized use.